protofire/hardhat-chainlink-plugin/README.md

 **Step 5:**

-Spin up a chainlink node using.
+Spin up a chainlink node using the following command, this will set-up some env variables.
+Please do not start it from docker desktop.

 ```console
 npx hardhat chainlink:run-node